bealers/eliza-production/README.md

 - Managed via systemd
 - External access blocked by default

-### 2. CLI Interface (Port 3001)
+### 2. Utility CLI Interface (Port 3001)
-- Interactive terminal chat
-- Great for testing and debugging
 - Run with: `eliza-cli`
-- Cannot run while service uses same port
+- Note: This will temporarily stop the API service
+- Type 'exit' to quit and restart the service
+- may delete this

 ## Contributing & Feedback